risb0r/Arris-CM8200-to-InfluxDB/README.md

 Just a note, if there is a flap or dropout the Arris NTD will do a soft reboot thus blocking access to the WebUI requiring a factory reset using the reset pin for ~5seconds.
 Unfortuantly this is just how it is from the NBN overlords.

 As an UBNT user the below should gain you access assuming NBN has not disabled access.
+Has been tested on Edgerouter and USG products.
 ```bash
 risbo@Edge:~$ configure
 [edit]